 - Living will.
-This allows someone to decide which, if any, life support treatments they want if they go into a coma or becomes terminally ill.
+This allows someone to decide which if any, life support treatments they want if they go into a coma or become terminally ill.

 - Living trusts.
 These let a person, called the grantor or trustor, create a trust and name themselves or someone else as trustee (usually a person or a bank).
 The trustee will carefully invest and manage their assets once they are no longer able to do so.

 - A will.
 This document names the person who will manage their estate, called an executor, and the people, called beneficiaries, who will receive the estate when they die.